-Gwendolyn Hustvedt is an Associate Professor in Fashion Merchandising at Texas State University.
+Gwendolyn Hustvedt is an Professor in Fashion Merchandising at Texas State University.
 Her research focuses on the lifestyle of health and sustainability (LOHAS) consumer.
 Past projects include a survey of consumer willingness to pay for animal welfare certification for wool products with collaborators at Kansas State University and an experimental auction designed to measure consumer sensitivity to biotechnology in the fiber supply chain with collaborators at University of Delaware.
 Results from these studies have been published in the International Journal of Consumer Studies (Sep, 2008).
 In 2007, she also received a grant from Nike, Inc. to conduct an experimental auction study of labeling for socially responsible apparel products.

 The USDA Sustainable Agriculture Research and Education (SARE) program made a $140,000 to Hustvedt and co-investigators Dr. John Bernard and Dr. Hikaru Hanawa-Peterson to study consumer willingness to pay for eco-labeling on US produced animal fiber products.
 The goal of the study is to help US wool, mohair and alpaca producers compete in the global market for LOHAS consumers.